udeboer/ESP32-Dot-Matrix-Alarm-Clock/README.md

 # README.md
-This alarmclock project is created with the ESP32 IDF.
+This alarmclock project is created with ESP32 IDF.
 Version 4.2.

 The dotmatrix displays are controlled by Max7219.
 The code is compatible with the multiple of 4 by 8x8 dotmatrix modules found on internet.
 (Switch rotation on in the code for these).
 A simple level converter is used for the 3.3 > 5v level of the max7219.
 Some people do not use these.
 But I had some problems.